jic-dtool/dtool-cache-manager/specification.rst

 The purpose of this "dtool-cache-manager" plugin is to make it easier to clean up dtool cache directory.
 It allows users to quickly find out how much disk the dtool cache is using and provides commands to clean up files that have not been used for a set period of time.
-Below is a list of user stories illustrating the intended usage of the dtool cache manager:
+Below are the two most important user stories illustrating the intended usage of the dtool cache manager:

 - As a consumer of dtool I want to find out how much space the dtool cache is using so that I know if I need to clean it up or not.

 - As a consumer of dtool I want to be able to free up disk space from the dtool cache by removing any files that have not been used in the past month.

+Below are two less important user stories from the perspective of a data manager.

 - As a data manager in a group with a shared dtool cache directory I want to be able to delete all the files in the dtool cache that are not actively being